Kidjig/kidjig-api-examples-python/README.md

 All examples include basic error handling for common issues like network errors or invalid responses.

 ## Support
-For additional support or questions, please refer to the KidJig API documentation .
+For additional support or questions, please refer to the [KidJig API documentation](https://kidjig.gitbook.io/kidjig-docs/getting-started/quickstart).